mariomac/fluentd-opendistro/README.md

 6. To use Kibana, enable port forwarding to the opendistro pod:

 ```
-kubectl port-forward --address 0.0.0.0 deployments/opendistro 5601:5601
+kubectl port-forward --address 0.0.0.0 pods/opendistro 5601:5601
 ```

-Then you can open the following URL in your pod: `http://<host-ip>:5601/`
+Then you can open the following URL in your local host: `http://localhost:5601/`

 ## TODO